Last updated January 25, 2021

 November 2018

-Hawkes Bay DHB - October 9th (Bowel cancer most common registered cancer in this region for both men and women 2018)
+Hawkes Bay DHB - October 2nd (Bowel cancer most common registered cancer in this region for both men and women)

 June 2019

-Whanganui DHB - Delayed until the end of the year when the new IT system goes live - Joined October 22nd 2019 with new IT System expected in May 2020.
+Whanganui DHB - Delayed until the end of the year when the new IT system goes live - Live October 22nd 2019 with new interim IT System in place as new one not expected now until May 2020.

 February 1st 2020 - 30 June 2020